jayinc/docs/content/slu-examples/example-configuration/_index.md

 ---
 title: Example configurations for the Web
-description: When creating a new application on the Speechly Dashboard, you can choose from example configurations that each demonstrate different use-cases of Speechly on the Web.
+description: These examples each demonstrate different use-cases of Speechly on the Web.
 weight: 4
 aliases: [/editing-nlu-examples/example-configuration/]
 menu: